OCamlPro/alt-ergo/sources/INSTALL.md

   LablGtk2 and the widget GSourceView2 to compile the GUI.
 You may need superuser permissions to perform the installation.

-#### Common Steps
+#### Configuration

-  1. Configure with "./configure" to generate Makefile.config
+  1. Configure with "./configure" to generate Makefile.config, in order to build everything (lib, parsers, binaries, and GUI).

   2. Alternatively, you can configure with "./configure -prefix some-absolute-path-prefix" to add a prefix for installation directories.
 You may also want to use "make gen && cat lib/util/config.ml" to see directories where things will be installed.

+  3. You can use "./configure <package>" to select which packeg you can to build. "<package>" may be one of: alt-ergo-lib, alt-ergo-parsers, alt-ergo, altgr-ergo.

 The steps below will build and install native or bytecode binaries depending on whether ocamlopt is installed or only ocamlc is detected.